speedment/speedment-doc/pages/predicate.md

 {% include tip.html content = "
 Fields that are `null` will never fulfill any of the predicates in the list above.
+Thus, neither `contains` nor `notContains` will return `true` for null values.
 " %}

 A {{site.data.javadoc.StringField}} implements the interface traits {{site.data.javadoc.HasReferenceOperators}}, {{site.data.javadoc.HasComparableOperators}} and {{site.data.javadoc.HasStringOperators}}.